DENTAL AMALGAM REMOVAL

 Most appointments are around 60-90 minutes in duration.
 Even though the protocols for mercury removal are very strict, it procedure does not take much more time than a regular filling.

-Why should I do my dental amalgam removals at Dr. Roze & Associates dental clinic?
+Why should I do my dental amalgam removals at DR. ROZE BIOHEALTH CLINICS?

 Good health begins in the mouth and this is why biodental practices exist.
 The dangers that are associated with amalgam fillings along with the concerns regarding toxins that are frequently used in oral care materials have made it necessary to consider other ways to handle dentistry.

-At Dr. Roze & Associates, we have taken great care to ensure that you and your body, are safe, happy, relaxed and in control.
+At DR. ROZE BIOHEALTH, we have taken great care to ensure that you and your body, are safe, happy, relaxed and in control.
 We have a well-established procedure for amalgam filling removals as well as a personalised removal and detoxification program to match your health requirements.
 And we take care to safeguard environmentally-friendly procedures take place in disposing of the mercury product.

 History of Dental Amalgam Use: